 As a child, I was obsessed with fairy tales and nursery rhymes.
 They took me out of this world and into a realm of magic and fantasy.
-Into a world where witches existed…both good and bad.
+Into a world where witches existed…and were both good and bad.
 As I grew older, I realized there are witches in fairy tales for a few reasons.
 One, because they make the story exciting.
 And two, because they almost always teach the hero or other characters in the story a valuable lesson.
-In this article, let’s meet the fairy tale witch archetype and explore the shamanic elements in our favorite bedtime stories.
+In this article, let’s meet the fairy tale witch archetype and explore the shamanic elements in some of our favorite bedtime stories.

 Fairy Tales are essentially folk tales passed down through word of mouth over the centuries.
 For hundreds of years, fairy tales were an oral tradition.
 However, in more recent centuries, folklorists and writers dedicated these old nursery stories and rhymes to paper.
 I believe these fairy tales echo ancient myths in many different cultures.
 We see key examples of comparative mythology in stories like Sleeping Beauty and Cinderella.
 If you’re unsure what comparative mythology is, listen to our podcast on the topic here.